 - TOTAL COST (€): 585€/pax

-Here are some tips to keep you in the budget:
+Here are some generic tips to save you time and money in Croatia:

 - Try to stay in apartments with kitchen, where you can prepare some meals.
 We actually did stay but we were too lazy to make any meals, which could have saved us loads!